DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 **The Client**

 Cowhey Chez is a very well renowned restaurant offering an extensive range of foods with a wide variety of choices.
 The restaurant are known to cater for all walks of life, of all ages.
 The prices are reasonable, the service is exceptional and the food is sensational.
-This is what needs to conveyed on the website.
+This is what needs to be conveyed on the website.
 ___
 ## Design